influxdata/telegraf/plugins/processors/noop/README.md

 ## metrics.
 For specific details and examples see the metric filtering docs:
 ## https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md#metric-filtering

-## Metric Selectors - These will drop entire metrics
+## Metric Selectors - These will exclude entire metrics from this processor
 ## Filter on metric name or tag key + value
 # namepass = []
 # namedrop = []